mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/PHP/index.md

    *  **APC**
          The Alternative PHP Cache (APC) is a free and open opcode cache for PHP.
 You can learn more about APC here{:target="_blank"}
    *  **eAccelerator**
-         The Alteis a free open-source PHP accelerator & optimizer.
+         eAccelerator a free open-source PHP accelerator & optimizer.
 You can learn more about eaccelerator [here](http://eaccelerator.net){:target="_blank"}.
    *  **XCache**
          XCache is a open-source opcode cacher.
 You can learn more about xCache [here](https://xcache.lighttpd.net){:target="_blank"}.
    *  **OPCache**